Chaffelson/nipyapi/README.rst

  - Detailed documentation of the full SDK at all levels
  - CRUD wrappers for common task areas like Processor Groups, Processors, Templates, Registry Clients, Registry Buckets, Registry Flows, etc.
  - Convenience functions for inventory tasks, such as recursively retrieving the entire canvas, or a flat list of all Process Groups
- - Support for scheduling and purging flows
+ - Support for scheduling and purging flows, controller services, and connections
  - Support for fetching and updating Variable Registries
  - Support for import/export of Versioned Flows from NiFi-Registry
  - Docker Compose configurations for testing and deployment